 - Avoid Bananas, Apples and Pears on a cut fruit platter because they brown quickly.
 If you do use them, slice and add them just before serving.

-- Kid-Friendly Cut Fruit Platter - If making a fruit tray especially for kids, I like to go heavy on the easy to eat foods they love!
+- Kid-Friendly Cut Fruit Platter - If making a fruit tray especially for kids, I like to go heavy on the easy-to-eat foods they love!
 Watermelon wedges with the rind on for easy holding, little cutie oranges that they can grab and go, and lots of yummy grapes and berries!
 This makes a great addition to a birthday party and adds a little nutrition to balance the cake and ice cream!

-To cut a kiwi, first cut of each end with a sharp pairing knife.
+To cut a kiwi, first cut off each end with a sharp pairing knife.
 Then stand it on end and use the knife to cut the peel off in small arcs.
 From top to bottom, try to cut just inside the peel to remove as little of the green flesh as possible.
 Cut off any small parts of the peel you may have missed.
 When your kiwi is peeled, either cut it in round sliced or chopped pieces.
 To make a zig zag kiwi garnish, keep the peel on the fruit.
 Using a sharp pairing knife make a zig zag cut pattern around the outside equator and inserting your knife just into the center.
-When you are all the way around, gently up it open to display the green inside.
+When you are all the way around, gently pull it open to display the green inside.

 Using a serrated bread knife, cut off each end of the melon.
 Then stand it on end and use the serrated knife to cut the peel off.
 Use an arc motion from top to bottom, try to cut just inside the peel to remove as little of the orange flesh as possible.
 Check and remove any bits of peel you may have missed.
 Slice through the middle of the cantaloupe from top to bottom and scoop out the seeds.
 A portion scoop or ice cream scoop works well, or use a regular spoon.
 Lay the two halves on your cutting board cut side down.
 Make cuts diagonally in a grid pattern, one direction and then the other.
 Making them diagonal helps to keep your melon from collapsing into the empty seed cavity while you are trying to cut it.